maxhbr/LDBcollector/md/GPL-1.0-only.md

                         "description": "The source code refers to the source code of all modules.
 Source code refers to the source code for all modules.
 You may charge a fee for the physical act of transferring a copy."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/13",
-                                "name": "Distribute the object code generated from the modified source code", "description": ""
+                                "name": "Distribute the object code generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/91",
-                                "name": "Present the object code generated from the modified source code.", "description": ""
+                                "name": "Present the object code generated from the modified source code."
                             },
                             {
                                 "_id": "actions/92",
-                                "name": "Present the executable generated from the modified source code", "description": ""
+                                "name": "Present the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": {